SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

   to simple build the image by themselves.

-* After building the image ourself, we can choose to upload it to a *image registry* such as [Docker Hub](https://hub.docker.com/) where other can get our image by simply running `docker pull`, making them able to instantaneous running it as a container, as shown in the figure below
+* After building the image ourself, we can choose to upload it to a *image registry* such as [Docker Hub](https://hub.docker.com/) where others can get our image by simply running `docker pull`, making them able to instantaneous running it as a container, as shown in the figure below

  <p align="center">